The History of Antique Furniture

 During the periods of 1649 to 1660 was the Commonwealth, 1660 to 1685 was Charles 2nd, 1685 to 1689 was James 2nd and this was the era of Restoration.
 Because Charles 2nd had spent years away in France and Holland, influences of European tastes became the new vogue in Britain.
 French and Dutch baroque was very fashionable along with Rococo enriched with foliage carvings in English antique furniture designs.
 It was veneered, gilded and inlaid, made in fashionable cities like London whereas country homes still had earlier primitive oak country designs.

-From 1694 to 1714 was the William 3rd and the Queen Anne period with beautifully figured walnut along with japanned finishes from Middle East influences.
-Very often built in this period were low boys or side tables, chest on stands, desks and chairs usually with cabriole legs in a wonderful figured golden walnut colour.
+From 1694 to 1714 was the William 3rd and the Queen Anne period with beautifully figured Walnut along with Japanned finishes from Middle East influences.
+Very often built in this period were Low boys or Side tables, chest on stands, desks and chairs usually with cabriole legs in a wonderful figured golden walnut colour.

-After the death of Queen Victorian in 1901 to 1910, King Edward VII was the next monarch and in this period wooden furniture was called Edwardian Furniture.
+After the death of Queen Victorian, King Edward VII (1901 to 1910) was the next monarch to the throne.
+During this period, antique furniture was called ‘Edwardian Furniture’.
 This was the period for copying older designs and so you see many earlier influences in these pieces.
 Machinery was now widely used in the manufacture, with machine cut dovetail joints and carvings.
 Earlier influences of Chippendale, Sheraton and Hepplewhite were used in chairs, tables and sideboards.
 Woods such as Mahogany, Oak, Walnut and Satinwood was used.
 Arts and crafts was still popular but losing ground due to the new fashions like Art Nouveau furniture with the new elegant lines and decorative motifs.
 Art Nouveau styles came from the influence of French designs coming over to the UK.
-With elegant flowing lines, organic plant like inlaid shapes, stylized flowers blended together to make very fine pieces indeed.
+With elegant flowing lines, organic plant like inlaid shapes, stylised flowers blended together to make very fine pieces indeed.
 Some very exotic woods were used for the inlay and iridescent glass along with rare stones used as decoration.
 Edwardian furniture can be reasonable and cheap to buy as there is more quantity from this period available.